Future-Jailbreak/iOS18/README.md

 `4th Solution` - Unc0ver Black Edition [⭐⭐⭐⭐⭐⭐   6/10]

 `5th Solution` - Palerain Virtual Terminal Jailbreak [⭐⭐⭐   3/10]

+These tools provide a range of options for jailbreaking iOS 18 without the need for a computer, offering flexibility and convenience.
+Always ensure to download these tools from reputable sources to avoid any security risks.

 Explore top iOS 18 jailbreak solutions Below, unlocking extra features and boosting performance beyond Apple's standard offerings.<br><br>

 ## `01` - <b>Redensa iTerminal Jailbreak</b>